SAP-samples/teched2023-DT187v/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2023-DT187v)](https://api.reuse.software/info/github.com/SAP-samples/teched2023-DT187v)

-# Session ID - Session Title
+# DT187v - Build Analytical Applications with ABAP Cloud

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2023 session called DT187v - Build Analytical Applications with ABAP Cloud.

 ## Overview

-This session introduces attendees to...
+This hands-on session introduces attendees to building an analytical data model with ABAP Cloud that can be consumed by analytical applications like e.g., SAP Analytics Cloud.
+You will learn how to build analytical applications with the ABAP Cloud programming language using ABAP core data services, analytical providers, and business services in the ABAP development tools.
+ABAP Cloud is the common development model for building cloud-ready business applications, services, and extensions side by side on SAP BTP, ABAP environment and on-stack on SAP S/4HANA, in the cloud and on premise.
+Gain information, ask questions, and then complete the exercises at your own pace.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are that you:
+1) get a new trial account for the BTP ABAP environment (please make sure to get a new one if your account is older than XXXXXX)
+2) have the latest version of the ABAP development tools installed
+3) have downloaded and installed the templates for analytical CDS views

 ## Exercises

+Fulfill the prerequisites

+Get to know your data and plan your analytical model

+Build the heart of the model - the Cube

+Build Dimensions

+Build a Hierarchy to be used in a Dimension

+Prepare your analytical UI by building a Query

+Preview the Query in a Multi-Dimensional way

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.